toledomateus/leet-code/README.md

 ### 3. Make sure if you need to check all the list

-use for if yes, while if not.
+Use for if yes, while if not.